Skip to main content

 Shopping: Buy handicrafts, textiles, bandhani sarees, and traditional Gujarati artifacts from local markets.

-Safety: Be cautious with valuables and avoid isolated areas, especially at night.
+Safety: Be cautious with valuables and avoid isolated areas, especially at night. you can plan as per your convenience on various of the state.

 Comments